-There are also studies showing that it could possibly be a temple for the Armenian god of sun, Ara, thought to have served as a burial and sanctuary since a stone box and a burial place was found.
+There are also studies showing that it could possibly be a temple for the Armenian god of the sun, Ara, thought to have served as a burial and sanctuary since a stone box and a burial place were found.

 An article about ancient astronomy in the Caucasus region mentioned Karahunj and concluded that it could have had the dual purpose of a burial site and somewhere where astronomical rituals were held.